lagtv/lagtv/README.md

 LagTV Website
 =============

-Calling all fans of lagtv http://www.youtube.com/user/LifesAGlitchTV.
+Calling all fans of [LagTV](http://www.youtube.com/user/LifesAGlitchTV).
 I propose that we, the bouses and bousettes of lagtv, build a website for them.
 Let's keep it open source and freely available so the guys always have access to it.

 What we need
 ============

 * Approval from Adam and Jeff
-* A list of features from Jeff and Adam so we can start (I've started a page here to cover this until we hear: http://github.com/andypike/lagtv/wiki/Requirements)
+* A list of requirements from Jeff and Adam so we can start.
+[We've started our own to get the ball rolling](http://github.com/andypike/lagtv/wiki/Requirements)
 * Ruby on Rails developers
 * A designer or two
 * Anyone else to help test the site